-The offer is not just a sale price from the buyer – there are many items to consider.
+The offer is not just a sale price you receive from a buyer – there are many parts to the offer and a lot of items to consider.

-In addition to the price, you'll have to consider things like deposits, financing type, timeframe, and contingencies.
+In addition to the price, you'll have to consider things like the deposits, the financing type, timeframe, and any contingencies.

 Fortunately, YELLOW has made the offer easy to understand and easy to accept, reject, or counter.

 The offer can be complicated.
 It comes on a legal contract that is a dozen pages long and filled with legal jargon.

 To make it easy, YELLOW provides a summary of the offer and a guide to help explain the contract in full.

 Here's an offer summary the seller will see:

 YELLOW provides a color-coded summary of all offers for easy comparison.